-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately: (See page 62)

 Freshfield Nursery School works continuously to build and maintain an effective culture of safeguarding.
-We seek to provide an environment within our nursery that will help children to be safe and to feel safe.
-In our nursery children are respected and are encouraged to talk openly.
+We seek to provide an environment within school that will help children to be safe and to feel safe.
+In our school children are respected and are encouraged to talk openly.
 We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide.

-Our core safeguarding principles are:
+Our core safequarding principles are:

-- Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Partnership: to ensure timely, appropriate communications and actions are undertaken by collaborating with the right people at the right time where there are safeguarding concerns. - Support: for all children, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm
+- Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns - Partnership: to ensure timely, appropriate communications and actions are undertaken by collaborating with the right people at the right time where there are safeguarding concerns.